 The HY_HydroFeatureName feature type provides an abstract pattern to handle cultural, political and historical variability of names.
-This the assignment of a referencable name for all or part of a hydrologic feature without necessarily have a formal model for naming.
+This allows the assignment of a referencable name for all or part of a hydrologic feature without necessarily have a formal model for naming.
 HY_HydroFeatureName has five attributes: name, namesPart, preferredBy, usage and variantSpelling.
 If required, an implementation shall use this type to describe the usage of multiple names.
 The usage type may be identified using the HY_NameUsage code list described in Annex B.4.